-Google has made several new additions to their Reviews Guidelines, focusing on local business reviews.
+Google has made several new additions to its Reviews Guidelines, focusing on local business reviews.
 The new guidelines discourage adding markup for reviews from third-party websites, stating that reviews may only come from the site itself.

 The new guidelines read as follows:

-Do not include reviews that are duplicate or similar reviews across many businesses or from different sources.
+- Do not include reviews that are duplicate or similar reviews across many businesses or from different sources.

-Only include reviews that have been directly produced by your site, not reviews from third- party sites or syndicated reviews.
+- Only include reviews that have been directly produced by your site, not reviews from third- party sites or syndicated reviews.

 Google wants markup reviews to come from customers using your site, not from another source.
-Additionally, the disallowing of duplicate or similar reviews provide visitors with an impartial opinion when they visit a website.
+Additionally, the disallowing of duplicate or similar reviews provide visitors with an unbiased opinion when they visit a website.

 Other local business reviews guidelines include:

-Must allow positive and negative reviews
+- Must allow positive and negative reviews

-No reviews based on template sentences “built from data or automated metrics”
+- No reviews based on template sentences “built from data or automated metrics.”

-No templated sentences such as, “Based on X number of responses, on average people experience X with this business”
+- No templated sentences such as, “Based on X number of responses, on average people experience X with this business.”

 - Reviews for multiple-location businesses (retail chains, franchises) must be submitted for their specific locations

-What all these guidelines have in common are providing visitors with a wide set of honest, accurate reviews.
+What all these guidelines have in common are providing visitors with an extensive set of honest, accurate reviews.